KNOW YOUR FOODS

 Be sure to slice rutabaga very thin so it will cook through.
 When cooked correctly, it is sweet and delicious.
 When not thoroughly cooked, it is has a somewhat unpleasant taste so you will know to cook it more or slice it thinner.
 It is a very helpful vegetable for development, so look for it if it is not readily available in your area.

 Tahini or sesame tahini.
-This needs to be made of roasted sesame seeds.
-Only have tahini made with the white sesame seeds (this was corrected on 11/3/18).
+This needs to be made with toasted sesame seeds.
+We prefer the white sesame seeds (this was corrected on 11/3/18).